fluxninja/aperture/docs/content/reference/policies/bundled-blueprints/policies/service-protection-with-load-based-pod-auto-scaler/average-latency.md

   concurrency observed at each agent.
 - An _Auto Scaler_ that adjusts the number of replicas of the Kubernetes Deployment for the service.
-- Load based scale-out is done based on `OBSERVED_LOAD_MULTIPLIER` signal from the blueprint.
+- Load-based scale-out is done based on `OBSERVED_LOAD_MULTIPLIER` signal from the blueprint.
 This signal measures the fraction of traffic that the _Load Scheduler_ is throttling into a queue.
 The _Auto Scaler_ is configured to scale-out based on a _Gradient Controller_ using this signal and a setpoint of